-As with any kind of injectable treatment, there are risks and side effects involved with Botox and fillers that you should know about before going under the needle.
+As with any kind of injectable treatment, there are risks and side effects involved with injectable treatments like Botox and fillers that you should know about before going under the needle.
 The good news, though, is that these anti-wrinkle treatments are pretty low-risk, especially when carried out by medically qualified practitioners, like all of those on Glowday.
 But, let’s look at some fillers and Botox side effects and risks so you know what to expect and talk through how to avoid Botox gone wrong and failed fillers!

 Okay, let’s start with some Botox side effects you could encounter.
 Most of these can be treated effectively with paracetamol and topical treatments, or by simply waiting for them to pass - so there’s not much to worry about!
 But, sometimes Botox results in:

 - A headache or flu symptoms